thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

 provisionDevicesEdge:
     0:
         image: /images/edge/use-cases/data-filtering/provision-devices-item-1.png
-        title: 'Login to your ThingsBoard <b>Edge</b> instance and navigate to the "Devices" page.'
+        title: 'Log in to your ThingsBoard <b>Edge</b> instance and navigate to the "Devices" page.'
     1:
         image: /images/edge/use-cases/data-filtering/provision-devices-item-2.png
         title: 'Click on the ("+") icon located in the top right corner.
 Then, click "Add new device" button.'
     2:
         image: /images/edge/use-cases/data-filtering/provision-devices-item-3.png
-        title: 'Enter the name of the input device, for example, "In-vehicle monitoring system", then click "Add" button.'
+        title: 'Enter the Name of the input device, for example, "In-vehicle monitoring system", then click "Add" button.'
     3:
         image: /images/edge/use-cases/data-filtering/provision-devices-item-4.png
         title: 'Now, your device named "In-vehicle monitoring system" should appear in the devices table.'